samlown/json-bl/README.md

 Given that JSON has no standard way of dealing with dates, times, and timestamps, JBL provides its own simple convention on how to handle these property types using suffixes.
 The following suffixes should be used:

- * `At` - a timestamp reflecting the current date and time in ISO-8512 format and always in UTC.
+ * `_at` - a timestamp reflecting the current date and time in ISO-8512 format and always in UTC.
 For example "2012-12-01T12:32:12.546Z".
- * `Date` - the year, month and day, for example: "2012-12-01".
+ * `_sate` - the year, month and day, for example: "2012-12-01".
 Typically to be used for human reference as it does not take into account the time zone.
- * `Time` - the hours, minutes, and seconds of a time, for example: "12:32:12" or "12:32".
+ * `_time` - the hours, minutes, and seconds of a time, for example: "12:32:12" or "12:32".
 Again, mainly used for human reference.

 ### Schema Library